Sanglorian/orcus/Orcus Advanced Options - current.md

 If you cast the incantation two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get no answer.
 The GM makes this roll in secret.

+### Prescient Divination

+Level 9 Divination Incantation (Religion)

+**Cost to Learn:** 168 gp
+**Completion Time:** 1 hour
+**Components:** Incense and a sacrificial offering appropriate to your religion (168 gp)
+**Duration:** Instantaneous

+Your magic and an offering put you in contact with a god or a god's servants.
+You ask a single question concerning a specific goal, event, or activity to occur within 7 days.
+The GM offers a truthful reply.
+The reply might be a short phrase, a cryptic rhyme, or an omen.

+The incantation doesn't take into account any possible circumstances that might change the outcome.

+If you cast the incantation two or more times before finishing your next long rest, there is a cumulative 25 percent chance for each casting after the first that you get a random reading.
+The GM makes this roll in secret.

 ### Forbid Intrusion

 Level 11 Abjuration Incantation (Religion)

-**Cost to Learn:** 360
+**Cost to Learn:** 360 gp
 **Completion Time:** 1 hour
 **Components:** A sprinkling of holy water, rare incense, and powdered ruby (360 gp)
 **Duration:** 1 day

-You create a ward against magical travel that protects up to 40,000 square feet of floor space to a height of 30 feet above the floor.
-For the duration, creatures can't teleport into the area or use portals, such as those created by the *gate* incantation, to enter the area.
+You create a ward against magical travel that protects up to 1,600 squares of floor space to a height of 6 squares above the floor.
+For the duration, creatures can't teleport into the area or use portals to enter the area.
 The incantation proofs the area against planar travel, and therefore prevents creatures from accessing the area by way of the Astral Plane, Ethereal Plane, Plane of Faerie, Plane of Shadow, or the *plane walk* incantation.

 In addition, the incantation damages types of creatures that you choose when you cast it.
-Choose one or more of the following: celestials, elementals, fey, fiends, and undead.
-When a chosen creature enters the incantation's area for the first time on a turn or starts its turn there, the creature takes 5d10 radiant or necrotic damage (your choice when you cast this incantation).
+Choose one or more of the following tags: air, celestial, cold, demon, devil, earth, fire, water or undead.
+When a creature with that tag enters the incantation's area for the first time on a turn or starts its turn there, the creature takes 5d10 radiant or necrotic damage (your choice when you cast this incantation).

 When you cast this incantation, you can designate a password.
 A creature that speaks the password as it enters the area takes no damage from the incantation.

-The incantation's area can't overlap with the area of another *forbiddance* incantation.
-If you cast *forbiddance* every day for 30 days in the same location, the incantation lasts until it is diincantationed, and the material components are consumed on the last casting.
+The incantation's area can't overlap with the area of another *forbid intrusion* incantation.
+If you cast *forbid intrusion* every day for 7 days in the same location, the incantation lasts until it is dispelled.

+### Geas

+Level 11 Practical Incantation (Religion)

+**Cost to Learn:** 360 gp
+**Completion Time:** 1 hour
+**Components:** 1 recovery (until effect ends)
+**Duration:** One day / level or until discharged

+A *geas* places a command on a creature to carry out some service or to refrain from some action or course of activity, as desired by you.
+The creature must be of your level or lower and be able to understand you.
+While a geas cannot compel a creature to kill itself or perform acts that would result in certain death, it can cause almost any other course of activity.

+The geased creature must follow the given instructions until the geas is completed, no matter how long it takes.

+If the instructions involve some open-ended task that the recipient cannot complete through his own actions the craft remains in effect for a maximum of one day per level you have.
+A clever recipient can subvert some instructions.

+If the subject is prevented from obeying the *geas* for 24 hours, it loses one recovery.
+It cannot regain this recovery while the geas remains.

+### Restore Revenant

+Level 11 Curative Incantation (Religion)

+**Cost to Learn:** 360 gp
+**Completion Time:** 8 hours
+**Components:** Incense (360 gp)
+**Duration:** Instantaneous

+The target of the incantation is brought back to life, with the Revenant bond.
+Make a Religion check.
+The result determines what starting Favor the target begins with. *Religion result 10 or less:* -3 Favor. *Religion result 11-15:* 0 Favor. *Religion result 16-20:* 5 Favor. *Religion result 21-25:* 10 Favor. *Religion result 26 or more:* 15 Favor.

-### Fires of Hell
+### Fires of the Abyss

-Level 11 Conjuration Incantation (Religion)
+Level 21 Conjuration Incantation (Religion)

-**Cost to Learn:** 360
+**Cost to Learn:** 360 gp
 **Completion Time:** 2 hours
 **Components:** Rare unguents and dark alchemical concoctions (360 gp)
 **Duration:** 8 hours

-This incantation, dreamed up by insane cultists, opens a fell rift between the Material Plane and the fiery second layer of Hell.
-This rift brings about a massive conflagration that destroys almost everything in the immediate area, then releases a powerful devil who capers over the smoldering ruins and begins to rampage across the countryside.
-The fires of Hell ignite everything they touch—except for the caster, who is knocked unconscious and transported to the second layer of Hell.
+This incantation, dreamed up by cultists, opens a fell rift between the current location and a fiery layer of the Abyss.
+This rift brings about a massive conflagration that destroys almost everything in the immediate area, then releases a powerful demon who capers over the smoldering ruins and begins to rampage across the countryside.
+The *fires of the Abyss* ignite everything they touch—except for the caster, who is knocked unconscious and transported to a layer of the Abyss.

-When the incantation is complete, the fires of Hell fill a 16-square-radius spread around the caster’s former location, dealing 18d6 points of fire damage to all creatures and objects.
-Additionally, everything flammable in that radius is now on fire.
+When the incantation is complete, the *fires of the Abyss* erupt from the caster's former location.

+*Attack:* Near burst 16; +26 vs Reflex; on a hit, the target takes 18d6 fire damage.
+On a miss, the target takes half damage.
+Either way, everything flammable in the burst is lit on fire.

-In the following round, a pit fiend comes through the rift, which then closes.
-The creature begins to destroy everything in sight.
+*Secondary Effect:* At initiative count 20 on the following round, a balor comes through the rift, which then closes.
+The balor begins to destroy everything in sight.

 ## Sleight of Hand